fenago/apache-cassandra/lab_8.md

 More liberal permissions can also be granted:

 ```
-GRANT ALL PERMISSIONS ON KEYSPACE packt_test TO kyle;
+GRANT ALL PERMISSIONS ON KEYSPACE fenago_test TO kyle;
 ```

 #### Revoking permissions